uptagprojects/octagon-design-system/docs/Patterns/logo.md

 # Logo Usage

-Our logo is a key element of our brand identity.
-To maintain consistency and ensure our logo is used correctly, please follow these guidelines.
+Our logo is a key element of the identity at the PNFi.
+To maintain consistency we recommend follow these guidelines:

 ## Correct Usage